Codecademy/ugc/content/francineblanc/how-to-use-git-for-beginners.md

 git merge origin <local-branch>
 ```

 Fetching all branches from the remote can be achieved by including the `<remote-name>`.
 Alternatively, a specific branch can be fetched by adding a `<branch-name>`.
 Lastly, all registered remotes and their associated branches can be gotten with the `--all` flag.
 While `git fetch` does not automatically merge changes into the remote repo, it is useful in cases where code needs to be reviewed before being locally merged.
-Afterwards, a `git merge` command can be run merge the fetched changes into the `<local-branch>` or the `origin` remote.
+Afterward, a `git merge` command can be run merge the fetched changes into the `<local-branch>` or the `origin` remote.

 The `git fetch` and `git merge` commands can be combined into one `git pull` command.
 This automatically fetches and merges changes from a remote into the local branch. `git pull` can be run as a standalone command or with options such as `git pull <remote-name>` which will fetch and merge a specified remote with the local branch.
 Some important points to keep in mind when updating branches include the following: